0xirison/Wifi-Passwords-Revealer/README.md

 # Limitations
 - this tool works only on Windows systems that support netsh (network shell) utility
+- this tool is tested on Windows 8.1

 # Screenshot
 ![alt text](https://i.postimg.cc/tgV8zfK8/wifi-passwords-revealer.png)